st-yes/killProcess/README.md

 </p>

 <p>
-a small python script used to found a running process by name and kill it, additionally an alias <strong>kp</strong> is created for a more convenient use
+A small python script used to find a running process by name and kill it, additionally an alias <strong>kp</strong> is created for a more convenient use
 </p>

 ## BUILT WITH